 Next, we briefly illustrate in terms of the search tree decomposition, on an intuitive level, in which cases speed-ups can be neatly characterized and achieved and the cases where the speed-up fails.

-The classical algorithm will (in the worst case) explore the entire search tree requiring $T_j$ steps, for the sub-tree $\mathcal{T}_j$.

-Note that $T_j$ characterizes the upper bound on the query complexity of the classical algorithm, and let us for the moment assume this rougly equal to the overall run-time of the classical algorithm (we will discuss shortly when this is a justified assumption).
+The classical algorithm will (in the worst case) explore the entire search tree requiring $T_j$ steps, for each sub-tree $\mathcal{T}_j$.
+Note that $T_j$ characterizes the upper bound on the query complexity of the classical algorithm.
+Let us for the moment assume that this roughly equal to the overall run-time of the classical algorithm (we will discuss shortly when this is a justified assumption).